bustle/coloring-palette/README.md

 ## generateMaterialUIPalette

 Generates a color palette based on material ui from two HSV values.
 Shades returned are `TinyColor` objects or strings, based on the `format` option, which defaults to `'hex'`.
 Optional curve functions default to `muiHueCurve`, `muiSatCurve`, and `muiValCurve`.
+For inputs the `hue` is a number from 0 - 360, `saturation` and `value` are both numbers from 0 - 100.

 ```ts